 E-commerce analytics serve as your eyes and ears.
 With this, you get the opportunity to analyze how your products, product placement, pricing, customer service, and other components are received by your customers.

-It will also help you understand your customers better, as well as develop strategies for you to better offer your services/products.
-This knowledge can help you build a good relationship with your customers, encourage loyalty, and ultimately, improve sales.
+It will also help you understand your customers better and develop strategies for you to offer your services/products better.
+This knowledge can help you build a good relationship with your customers, encourage loyalty, and ultimately improve sales.

 Getting Started With Google Analytics

-Google Analytics is an effective tool, as it provides you with the most essential metrics that you need to monitor your online business.
+Google Analytics is an effective tool, as it provides you with essential metrics that you need to monitor your online business.

-It’s powerful and free, but can be a bit confusing for those just starting out.
+It’s powerful and free but can be confusing for those just starting.
 Let us help you find your way around this:

 Step 1: Create an account in Google Analytics

 Once you’ve set up the account, click Get Tracking ID at the bottom of the page.
-You will need to input this code on relevant pages (e.g. shopping cart, landing pages, etc) on your website.
+You will need to input this code on your website’s relevant pages (e.g., shopping cart, landing pages, etc.).
 The code should look like this:

 Step 2: Connect your eCommerce Store to Google Analytics

 The next step is to connect your online store to Google Analytics.
-Each online platform has their own process for incorporating the Analytics tracking code.
+Each online platform has its process for incorporating the Analytics tracking code.
 If unsure, check with your website host for instructions on how to do this so you can start acquiring customer data.

 Some platforms like Shopify, for instance, offer an integrated solution that only asks you to input the Google tracking code into a field in your store’s settings.
 Other platforms, however, require an additional plug-in/app.